 You’d never guess these baked mac and cheese bites actually fall on the side of a lightened up appetizer.
 There’s a secret ingredient that even makes them a bit healthy!

-It’s always exciting when we get to see our Secret Recipe Club assignments for the month.
-This month, we were assigned Traci’s blog, Burnt Apple.
+This month, we were introduced to Traci over at Burnt Apple blog.
 Why Burnt?
 You’ll have to head on over to her about page to find out her wonderful journey from brick muffins to creative, healthy, and delicious recipes.

 Her philosophy that healthy eating can be delicious, balanced, and happen on a budget struck right at home for us.
 I knew we had the same ideas when I saw all the creative ways she finds to make her food healthy.
-Like the recipe we picked to make for today: her Mac and Cheese Balls.
+Like the all-American appetizer recipe we picked to make: her Mac and Cheese Balls.

 Baked Healthy Mac and Cheese Bites